About Vita Talalay Latex

 Vita Talalay Latex vs Dunlop Latex

-- As you compress the foam, Dunlop firms up significantly.
-Vita Talalay maintains a consistent firmness as it is compressed.
-This prevents pressure point issues.
+- As you compress the latex, Dunlop firms up significantly.
+Vita Talalay maintains appropriate, gentle firmness as it is compressed.
+This is the key factor in avoiding the pressure point issues that are common with other latex varieties, especially for those who sleep on their side.

 - The consistent, round, even cell structure found in Vita Talalay means that this material is considerably more elastic than Dunlop latex.
 Given that elasticity is the single most important attribute in determining the performance of a mattress, this is a critical difference between Vita Talalay and Dunlop latex.